Cure Your PMS Naturally

 Meditate To Treat PMS

 Meditation has been a practice used and studied since the beginning of time.
-By focusing your thoughts and energy into a single object, feeling, or stance, you can change the structure of your brain resulting in pure relaxation.
+By focusing your thoughts and energy on a single object, feeling, or stance, you can change the structure of your brain resulting in pure relaxation.
 Some meditate daily in bed for 20 minutes while others can meditate for hours to release stress and symptoms of PMS.
 Meditating comes with perks like:

 - Feeling happier